 - The test is around 3 hours 45 minutes.

 - GRE is now a multi-stage or adaptive by section This means that how you perform on the first Verbal Reasoning section will determine the difficulty level of the second Verbal Reasoning section.
 The same goes for Quantitative Reasoning.

 What are unscored and research sections?

-An unidentified unscored section may be included and may appear in any order after the Analytical Writing section.
+- An unidentified unscored section may be included and may appear in any order after the Analytical Writing section.
 It doesn’t count toward the test score.
-An identified research section that is not scored may be included in place of an unscored section, and it is always at the end of the test.
+An identified research section that is not scored may be included in the place of an unscored section, and it is always at the end of the test.

 What is the test order?

 - The Analytical Writing Assessment section will always be first.
 The Verbal Reasoning, Quantitative Reasoning, and unidentified/unscored sections may appear in any order

 How is the GRE scored?